KruszONit/todo_ai/docs/pull_request_template.md

 Describe how the changes were tested or how to test them.

 ## Special Notes for Reviewers
-Which parts need special attention?
+Which parts need special attention.